 Visit the LEATHER & LGBTQ Cultural District

-The Ringold Leather History Walk: – A block-long tribute to the people, places and institutions that made the South Of Market Area of San Francisco (“SOMA”) historically important, culturally fascinating, and a lot of fun!
+Ringold Leather History Walk — A block-long tribute to the people, places and institutions that made the South Of Market Area of San Francisco (“SOMA”) historically important, culturally fascinating, and notorious!

 Eagle Plaza – The World’s First and Only Leather-Themed Public Plaza.

-Yesterday’s Leather Bars, Bathhouses and Sex Clubs — Visit the locations of the Slot, the Barracks, FeBe’s, Blow Buddies, The Stud, the Ambush, and dozens of other gone-but-not-forgotten leather hangouts.
-You can get a sense of what the neighborhood was like back then from this Walking Tour of South of Market in the 1970s.
+Yesterday’s Leather Bars, Bathhouses and Sex Clubs — Let our tour guide share some of our history with you.
+Or explore on your own and visit the locations of the Slot, the Barracks, FeBe’s, Blow Buddies, The Stud, the Ambush, and dozens of other gone-but-not-forgotten leather hangouts.
+Online resources include the Bare Chest Men History Project’s) Leather History of San Francisco guide, and a Walking Tour of South of Market in the 1970s.

-The 11th Street Entertainment District – These nightlife venues (including the famous DNA Lounge) mostly cater to non-LGBTQ folks, but they can be fun anyway.
+The 11th Street Entertainment District — These nightlife venues (including the famous DNA Lounge) mostly cater to non-LGBTQ folks.

 The Murals of the LEATHER & LGBTQ Cultural District – Formal murals, casual street art, and even billboards help enliven the District.
 Check out our informative map.